 Please read the guidance notes carefully, along with our in preparing your application.

 - All planning applications must be accompanied by an application form.
 These can be filled in electronically on the Planning Portal - applications or you can print out the householder application form and send it, with your supporting documents either by email to firstname.lastname@example.org or by post to South Bucks District Council, Capswood, Oxford Road, Denham UB9 4LH, enclosing two copies of all documents.
 Always ensure you sign the relevant Ownership Certificates on the forms.

-- A fee of £172 is payable for all householder planning applications.
-You can pay online, send us a cheque (made payable to South Bucks District Council) or call us on 01895 837200.
-Please give the site address (and your Planning Portal number if you have one) as a reference.
+- A fee of £206 is payable for all householder planning applications.
+Wherever possible, please pay online pay online.
+If you cannot pay online, you may send us a cheque (made payable to South Bucks District Council) or call us on 01895 837200.
+Please give the site address and your Planning Portal number (if you have one) as a reference.

 - You will need scaled drawings of the proposal.
 You will also need a Site Location Plan and a Block Plan.
 Here is Planning Portal Buy a Plan

 of what you need.
 It can be all on one page (as in this example) or on separate pages.
 Please note that you can purchase scaled Ordnance Survey extracts from the

 - If you live in a Listed Building or a Conservation Area you will need a short design and access statement

 If certain other constraints apply to your site e.g. protected trees, flood zones etc, there will be additional documents requirements.

 What other matters might you need to consider?

 Most works will also need Building Regulations approval which is separate from Planning Permission.